yentsun/korinets.work/content/mysql-common-data-types.rst

 :category: webdev
 :slug: mysql-common-data-types
 :authors: Max Korinets
-:summary: a table of MySQL data types and their use cases
+:abstr: When developing a DB for a new app I always have to 're-decide'
+        which column has what data type.
+Like what type should be file path field?
+Or what length VARCHAR should be for storing emails?
 :lang: en

-When developing a DB for a new app I always have to 're-decide' which column has what data type.
-Like what type should be `file path` field?
-Or what length ``VARCHAR`` should be for storing emails?

 Inspired by `a stackoverflow.com question <http://stackoverflow.com/questions/
 354763/common-mysql-fields-and-their-appropriate-data-types#>`_, I'm gathering